Interleukin 7

 Interleukin 7 (IL-7) is a protein that in humans is encoded by the IL7 gene.

 IL-7 is a hematopoietic growth factor secreted by stromal cells in the bone marrow and thymus.
-It is also produced by keratinocytes, dendritic cells, hepatocytes, neurons, and epithelial cells, but is not produced by normal lymphocytes.
-A study also demonstrate how the autocrine production of the IL-7 cytokine mediated by T-cell acute lymphoblastic leukemia (T-ALL) can be involved in the oncogenic development of T-ALL and offer novel insights into T-ALL spreading.
+It is also produced by keratinocytes, follicular dendritic cells, hepatocytes, neurons, and epithelial cells, but is not produced by normal lymphocytes.
+A study also demonstrated how the autocrine production of the IL-7 cytokine mediated by T-cell acute lymphoblastic leukemia (T-ALL) can be involved in the oncogenic development of T-ALL and offer novel insights into T-ALL spreading.

 Structure

 The three-dimensional structure of IL-7 in complex with the ectodomain of IL-7 receptor has been determined using X-ray diffraction.

 Function

 Lymphocyte maturation

 IL-7 stimulates the differentiation of multipotent (pluripotent) hematopoietic stem cells into lymphoid progenitor cells (as opposed to myeloid progenitor cells where differentiation is stimulated by IL-3).
 It also stimulates proliferation of all cells in the lymphoid lineage (B cells, T cells and NK cells).
 It is important for proliferation during certain stages of B-cell maturation, T and NK cell survival, development and homeostasis.

 IL-7 is a cytokine important for B and T cell development.
 This cytokine and the hepatocyte growth factor (HGF) form a heterodimer that functions as a pre-pro-B cell growth-stimulating factor.
 This cytokine is found to be a cofactor for V(D)J rearrangement of the T cell receptor beta (TCRß) during early T cell development.
 This cytokine can be produced locally by intestinal epithelial and epithelial goblet cells, and may serve as a regulatory factor for intestinal mucosal lymphocytes.
 Knockout studies in mice suggested that this cytokine plays an essential role in lymphoid cell survival.